PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning: Methods

-\subsection{Finetuning and Inference.}
+\subsection{Finetuning and Inference}

-At test time, EDA is absent.
-The student stack consumes only deployable modalities (ECG, BVP, ACC, TEMP), forms the fused shared representation, and produces predictions via a lightweight classifier; the frozen EDA teacher and all EDA paths are unused.
-During finetuning, the encoders of each signal modality's \texttt{PhysioMAE} are frozen.
-Only the lightweight classifier is allowed to update.
+At test time, the privileged modality is absent.
+Student encoders consume only deployment-grade sensors, form a fused shared representation, and classify via a lightweight 2-layer MLP (hidden dimension 4).
+Encoders remain frozen; only the MLP head is trained.

-\paragraph{Overfitting control and head design.} During finetuning we observed that the densely sampled and highly overlapping windows can lead to rapid overfitting, especially in leave-one-subject-out evaluation.
-To mitigate this, we \emph{uniformly subsample} the training windows by a factor of $1/40$, which (i) reduces correlation between adjacent windows, (ii) acts as an effective regularizer, and (iii) lowers training variance across subjects.
-In parallel, we use a deliberately small \emph{2-layer MLP} classification head (hidden dimension \(=4\)) on top of the fused embedding, which further limits the model capacity and improves generalization.
-Unless noted otherwise, encoders are frozen and only the 2-layer MLP head is trained.

-Finetuning proceeds as: (1) build per-modality embeddings, (2) mean pool over time, (3) fuse (averaging shared tokens or concatenating shared and private embeddings), and (4) classify with the 2-layer MLP head.
-We train with the \(1/40\) downsampling regime and report AUROC/AUPRC as primary metrics; accuracy at a fixed threshold is included as a secondary summary.
+\paragraph{Overfitting control.} We uniformly subsample training windows by $1/40$ to reduce correlation between overlapping windows and use a deliberately small classification head to limit capacity, improving cross-subject generalization.